-Continue reading to learn how to password protect any area of a WordPress site.
+Continue reading to learn how to protect your WordPress site and any area.
 If you need to password protect a WooCommerce store, skip ahead to the next section.

 How to password protect an entire WordPress site

-You might choose to password protect a whole site if:
+You might choose to password protect WordPress site if: